mcarvin8/sf-decomposer/README.md

 It's recommended to add the `--purge`/`-p` flag to the `decompose` command to remove pre-existing decomposed files that may conflict with newer decomposed files due to different SHA hashes.

+Using the `--format` flag, you can set the desired file type for the decomposed files to XML (default), YAML, or JSON. **Note**: The `--format` flag for the recompose command must match what you selected for the decompose `--format`.

 <img src="https://raw.githubusercontent.com/mcarvin8/sfdx-decomposer-plugin/main/.github/images/decomposed-apps-hashes.png">

 <br>

 ```
 USAGE
-  $ sf decomposer decompose -m <value> -c <value> [--prepurge --postpurge --debug --json]
+  $ sf decomposer decompose -m <value> -c <value> -f <value> [--prepurge --postpurge --debug --json]

 FLAGS
-  -m, --metadata-type=<value> This flag allows users to specify a metadata type for processing, such as 'flow', 'labels', etc. The provided input should be the metadata's suffix value.
+  -m, --metadata-type=<value> The metadata suffix to process, such as 'flow', 'labels', etc.
-  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json' in the current working directory] The path to your Salesforce DX configuration file, 'sfdx-project.json'.
+  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json'] The path to your Salesforce DX configuration file.
+  -f, --format=<value> [default: 'xml'] The file type for the decomposed files.
   --prepurge  [default: false] If provided, purge directories of pre-existing decomposed files.
   --postpurge  [default: false] If provided, purge the original files after decomposing them.
   --debug [default: false] If provided, log debugging results to a text file (disassemble.log).